Things to Know Before Searching Farms for Sale in Ohio

 How Much Does It Cost to Buy Farmland in Ohio?

-The cost of farmland in Ohio was valued at $6,800 per acre back in 2021, according to the United States Department of Agriculture (USDA) Land Values 2021 report.
+Ohio farmland was valued at $6,800 per acre back in 2021, according to the United States Department of Agriculture (USDA) Land Values 2021 report.
 The breakdown is $6,80 per acre for cropland (a 5.3% increase from 2020) and $6,600 per acre for farm real estate (a 3.9% increase from 2020); farm real estate describes the land and structures or buildings on the land that is used for agricultural production.

 We also see the increase in farmland value across the country.
-According to the USDA, the average value of the nation’s cropland is $4,420 per acre, a 7.8% increase from 2020.
-We’ve seen the value of farmland increase year over year for the most part of the last 50 years.
+According to the USDA, the average value of the nation’s cropland is $5,460, an 8.1% increase over 2022.
+Many states are even noticing double-digit increases over 2022.
+Furthermore, 2022 saw a 14.3% increase from 2021, and 2021 saw a 7.8% increase from 2020.
+We’ve seen the value of farmland increase year over year for most of the last 50 years.
 The return on investment of farmland has also been impressive, producing a positive return every year since 1991.
 With an average annual return of 11.5%, farmland investments have outperformed most other asset classes, including S&P 500, Dow Jones REIT Index, 10-year U.S. Treasury Bond, and gold.

 What is Ohio’s Right to Farm Law?